6433 Hollywood Blvd. Los Angeles, CA 90028

 Investigating the pit:

 A look up toward one of the traps.
 If you go straight ahead instead of taking the stairs on either left or right, you end up under the pit lift, assuming it's in the raised position.
-If it's down, you could walk right onto the lift and ride it up.
+If it's down, you could climb onto the lift and ride it up.
 Photo: Bill Counter - 2012

 The pit construction at the Warner is rather interesting.
 First are the stairs themselves.
 In most theatres with pit lifts the orchestra would get on at basement level and ride the lift up.
 Here you could do that or also take either of two sets of stairs to get up after the pit had been raised.
 The stairs end up at trap doors in a space about 2 1/2 feet wide between the upstage side of the lift and the front of the stage.
 Most lifts of this vintage are positioned right at the front of the stage without a gap.